yetanotherwebdev/HacktoberFest-2019/README.md

 # HacktoberFest-2019
 A repository for beginners for making their first pull request.

-# Digital Ocean is giving away free Merchandise
+# Digital Ocean is hosting an event [hacktoberfest](https://hacktoberfest.digitalocean.com/) to support Open source.

 ## Step 1: First you need a [github](https://github.com) account,